-- Support the construction of group washing facilities and provision of toothbrush holders. - Advocate for access to water and sanitation in the school. - Mobilize religious and community organizations (e.g. temples, school alumni networks, youth and women's unions) in supporting program implementation. - Participate in annual monitoring (one representative of the VEDC). - Participate in the parent meetings organized by the school principal. - Be a good role model by washing your hands with soap at critical moments (after using the toilet, before eating, and before preparing food), brushing your teeth, and reminding your children to brush their teeth in the evening. - Provide access to soap, toothbrushes and toothpaste at home, so that children can practice healthy habits and grow up healthy.
+- → Support the construction of group handwashing facilities and provision of toothbrush holders. - → Advocate for access to water and sanitation in the school. - → Mobilize religious and community organizations (e.g. temples, school alumni networks, youth and women's unions) in supporting programme implementation. - → Participate in the parent meetings organized by the school principal. - → Be a good role model by washing your hands with soap at critical moments (after using the toilet, before eating, and before preparing food), brushing your teeth, and reminding your children to brush their teeth in the evening. - Provide access to soap, toothbrushes and toothpaste at home, so that children can practice healthy habits and grow up healthy.